 The electric utility shall categorize the maturity of large load projects by the following phases:

-Utility study phase.
-Large load projects in this phase have submitted any required information, preliminary agreements, and deposits in compliance with the electric utility’s approved tariffs and business practices;
+Utility and RTO study phase.
+Large load projects in this phase have submitted any required information, preliminary agreements, and deposits in compliance with the electric utility’s approved tariffs and business practices; and/or have been submitted to the RTO for additional study;

-RTO study phase.
-Large load projects in this phase have been submitted to the RTO for additional study;
+Construction Agreement Phase.
+Large load projects in this phase have executed relevant construction agreements and made any required payments, but have not yet executed an electric service agreement;

 Execution phase.
-Large load projects in this phase have executed an electric service agreement, interconnection agreement, and posted any required security or deposits;
+Large load projects in this phase have completed steps 1 and 2 and executed an electric service agreement.;

-Initial project energization.
+Initial project permanent service date.
 Large load projects in this phase receive retail electric service but have not reached full forecast peak load; and

 Load ramping complete.
 Large load projects in this phase have reached full forecast peak load.